MyFirstBitcoin/Light-Node-Directory/LLN_FIRST_STEPS.md

 # 🚀 First Steps in the Light Node Network

-Welcome to the Light Node Network (LNN)!
 This guide is designed to help you navigate the initial steps of becoming an active member of our network on GitHub.

 ## 📌 Introduction